 - Human Resources activities

-- 22% of data breaches were due to information accidentally being made public
+- 26% of data breaches were due to human error

-- 10% of data breaches were due to insider theft
+- 22% of data breaches were due to IT failures.

 What are attackers looking for?

-According to research by Symantec (2016), “The more details someone has about an individual, the easier it is to commit identity fraud.
-Criminals are targeting insurance, government, and healthcare organizations to get more complete profiles of individuals.”
+According to research, the more details someone has about an individual, the easier it is to commit identity fraud.
+Criminals are targeting insurance, government, and healthcare organizations to obtain complete profiles of individuals.

-- Real names were the most commonly sought after piece of information – 74% of all data breaches
+- Real names were the most commonly sought-after piece of information.

-- Email addresses, phone numbers, insurance information, and user names/passwords – 10 to 20%
+- Email addresses, phone numbers, insurance information, and usernames/passwords

-- Credit card data is still a target but the black market value of this information is lower since credit card companies and card holders are quick to notice anomalous spending patterns and stolen card data and other financial information has a limited shelf life.
+- Credit card data remains a target, but its black-market value has decreased since credit card companies and cardholders are quick to notice anomalous spending patterns, and stolen card data has a limited shelf life.

 Cyber Security Tips